-As a teacher, you need to be computer literate in order to successfully incorporate this technology into your classroom.
+As a teacher, you need to well-verse in computer programs and apps to successfully incorporate technology into your classroom.
 The following guidelines will make this transition easier for you and the children in the classroom setting.

 First, identify the method you approach integrating the computer.
 Choose to facilitate or instruct.
 Choose to simply have an instructional computer session or facilitate learning by letting students work independently.

 As a teacher, you need to be familiar with the program or website that students will be using.
 This will enable you to assist them in navigating the web pages or through the computer program.
 If you’re not conversant with the program, there are guides that accompany each program.